 Q: Will an employee be paid for a holiday that occurs while the employee is furloughed?

 A: An employee would receive holiday pay, provided that the holiday does not coincide with their identified furlough day.

 Q: July 4th is a “floating legal holiday.”
 How do I record it when I use it (1), and what if I use it during a week I take furlough (2)?

-A: (1) When using a “floating” legal holiday, it needs to be entered as an absence request with the leave type selected as “Legal Holiday (UNC).”
-(2) After you enter the absence request, then go to the timesheet and it will show on the timesheet.
-The furlough is entered on the timesheet using FURLM, and the rest of the week would include the legal holiday, and FUREG for days that are worked, and/or other paid leave being used which was entered as absence requests.
+A: (1) When using a “floating” legal holiday, it needs to be entered as an absence request with the leave type selected as “Legal Holiday.”
+(2) Non-instructional Academic staff have to enter the floating holiday as an absence request.
+Then go into the timesheet and it will show up on the timesheet.
+You will then need to enter the rest of the days of that week in the timesheet using FUREG for days worked, and then FURLM for the furlough day(s) taken.

-Q: Can we use a furlough day on a Friday, preceding a holiday weekend, and still be able to be paid for the holiday?
-For example, what if an employee takes off Friday, May 22, will Memorial Day get paid?
+Q: Can we use a furlough day on the day preceding a holiday, and still be able to be paid for the holiday?

 The exemption for this follows the same exemption criteria that exists for the FLSA salary test (Teacher, Doctors, Lawyers).